MotionRoutes-LTD/Nuxt-Toolkit/README.md

 This toolkit includes a variety of utility functions:

+- `handle`: Efficiently handle promises by returning a tuple [data, error], making error handling and data processing simpler in asynchronous operations.
 - `addTransparency`: Add transparency to a HEX color.
 - `formatDateAndTime`: Format Unix timestamps into readable date and time.
 - `copyTextToClipboard`: Copy a provided text to the clipboard.